NOMM-Team/nomm-app/README.md

 Just a few clicks, a clean, modern interface, and you're done :)

 > [!WARNING]
-> A big chunk of this project is made with the help of Gemini.
+> This project is made with the help of Gemini.
 >
 > If you hate AI, that makes two of us 🙂
->
 > _However_, I would never have been able to make something like this without it.

 ### My Guiding Principles